-HOW DO YOU CONTRIBUTE TO THE ELMORE COUNTY ENDOWED SCHOLARSHIPS?
+HOW TO CONTRIBUTE TO THE ELMORE COUNTY ENDOWED SCHOLARSHIPS

-We encourage you to give to any or all of our local scholarships so the chapter scholarships will benefit from the matching tag money that the National Alumni Association awards to scholarships that have had donations made to them annually by June 15.
+We encourage you to give to any or all of our five local scholarships so the chapter scholarships will benefit from the matching tag money that the NAA awards to scholarships that have had donations made to them annually before June 15.